igor-baiborodine/kiroule.com/content/article/start-blogging-with-github-hugo-and-netlify/index.md

 ![Hugo New Site About Page](/img/content/article/start-blogging-with-github-hugo-and-netlify/hugo-new-site-about-page.png)

 Make sure you run it from the site's root directory.
 Here, `page/about.md` is a path relative to the `content` folder.
-The 'page' part in this path defines the post type.
+The `page` part in this path defines the post type.
 It should map to one of the archetypes supported by the theme.
 The supported archetypes are defined by the theme in the `themes/bilberry-hugo-theme/archetypes` folder.
 Bilberry Hugo theme supports the `article`, `audio`, `code`, `gallery`, `link`, `page`, `quote` and `video` post types.

 The content for the `page/about.md` file is generated according to the `themes/bilberry-hugo-theme/archetypes/page.md` template:
 ```markdown